 Paying money to the school online

-The system is called School Gateway – and it’s available for you to use now.
+The system is called Arbor – and it’s available for you to use now.

 If you’ve recently changed your email address or mobile telephone number, please let us know so we can update our records.